nuages-io/nuages-pubsub-starter/README.md

 **The harder way:**

 Some benefits require some work.
-Follow the steps in the following sections to customize the stack.
+Follow the steps in the sections below to customize the stack.